katie-allen/classslides/math335/day_3.md

 ## The pipe `%>%`

 You can read it as a series of imperative statements: group, then summarize, then filter.
-As suggested by the reading, a good way to pronounce %>% when reading code is **"then"**.
+A good way to pronounce %>% when reading code is **"then"**.

 * Behind the scenes, x %>% f(y) turns into f(x, y), and x %>% f(y) %>% g(z) turns into g(f(x, y), z) and so on.
 * You can use the pipe to rewrite multiple operations in a way that you can read left-to-right, top-to-bottom.
 * We'll use piping frequently from now on because it considerably improves the readability of code.

-simple example: pipe your chosen dataset into one of the functions on the previous slide
+**Simple example: pipe your chosen dataset into one of the functions on the previous slide**

-## Manuevering in R
+# Working in R {data-background=#f7d754}

+## Shortcuts

 - Make sure you note what `Alt + Shift + K` does?
 <!-- I like ctrl + shift + c, to comment blocks of code and add comments in an Rmd file -->